 You will still:

-- own the relationship between your organisation and the chosen supplier;
+- own the relationship with your the chosen supplier;

 - deal direct with suppliers to manage your print devices and pay for them;